Bookshelves with English literature and language books.

 How You'll Learn

 This course is delivered in three terms of ten weeks each.
-In each term, you study up to 40 credits.
+In each term, you will study up to 40 credits.

-You should expect to spend an average of 40 hours per week on you studies which is made up of a mix of lectures, workshops, peer-led seminars, asynchronous learning, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment and independent study.
+You should expect to spend an average of 40 hours per week on your studies which is made up of a mix of lectures, workshops, peer-led seminars, asynchronous learning, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment and independent study.

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.